 Explore five centuries of the artifice of identity— from the splendid metamorphoses of classical myths to the posturing and bodily reinvention of contemporary drag culture.
 On view through October 2, 2022.

 The Center's inaugural exhibition, The Rembrandt Effect, examines the Dutch artist Rembrandt van Rijn (1606-1669) as one of history’s greatest etchers.
 On view December 12, 2021 through April 10, 2022.

-The Nancy Dorman and Stanley Mazaroff Center for the Study of Prints, Drawings and Photographs is generously supported by Nancy Dorman and Stanley Mazaroff, the State of Maryland, the City of Baltimore, the France-Merrick Foundation, the Henry Luce Foundation, and the Institute of Museum and Library Services.
+The Nancy Dorman and Stanley Mazaroff Center for the Study of Prints, Drawings and Photographs is generously supported by Nancy Dorman and Stanley Mazaroff, the State of Maryland, the City of Baltimore, the Henry Luce Foundation, the France-Merrick Foundation, the Institute of Museum and Library Services, and The Sheridan Foundation.